 Recipes to try using meringue:

-From Nutella to marmalade, spreads are a great choice if you're short on time and money when it comes to decorating a cake.
-Just spread evenly over your cake with a palette knife or spoon.
-You can top with sprinkles, fondant shapes or fresh fruit - whatever tickles your fancy.
+From Nutella (opens in new tab) to marmalade, spreads are a very wise choice if you're short on time and money when it comes to decorating a cake.
+Just spread evenly over your cake with a palette knife or spoon and top with sprinkles, fondant shapes or fresh fruit, should you fancy.

 Recipes to try using spreads:

-Top tip: When it comes to colouring your royal icing, use gel pastes instead of liquid food colouring.
+Top tip: To colour your royal icing, use gel pastes instead of liquid food colouring.
 This will make sure the consistency of the mixture doesn't change.
-Make sure when using the gel pastes that you add a little at a time as they've got a strong colour.
+Add a little at a time as the colours tend to be strong.

 Recipes to try using royal icing:

-Make your cake even more indulgent by topping it with freshly whipped cream, which is the perfect base for chocolate or fruits.
-Cream is really easy to work with and can be spread or piped onto your cake depending on its thickness.
+Make your cake even more indulgent by topping it with freshly whipped cream, which is always the perfect base for popping on chocolates or fruits.
+Cream is super easy to work with and can be spread or piped onto your cake depending on its thickness.

-Top tip: Remember that cream is best kept cold in the fridge - the fresher, the better.
-So if you're planning on making your cake in advance, store it in the fridge or add the cream topping right at the last minute.
+Top tip: Remember that cream needs to be kept cold in the fridge so if you're planning on making your cake in advance, store it in the fridge or add the cream topping right at the last minute.